yaroslaff/hashget/README.md

 After untarring, we have just 130 Mb.
 Now, get all the missing files with hashget:
 ~~~
-root@mir:/tmp# hashget -u rootfs/
+# hashget -u rootfs/
 Recovered 8534/8534 files 450.0M bytes (49.9M downloaded, 49.1M cached) in 242.68s
 ~~~
 (you can run with -v for verbosity)

 Now we have fully working debian system.
-Some files are still missing (e.g. APT list files in /var/lib/apt/lists, which we explicitly --exclude'd) but can be created with 'apt update' command.
+Some files are still missing (e.g. APT list files in /var/lib/apt/lists, which we **explicitly** --exclude'd.
+Hashget didn't misses anything on it's own) but can be created with 'apt update' command.

-## Adding (indexing) files to local HashDB
+## Heuristics
+Heuristics is small subprograms (part of hashget package) which can auto-detect some non-indexed files which could be indexed.

 Now, lets add some files to our test machine:
 ~~~
 mydebvm# wget -q https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.0.4.tar.xz
 mydebvm# tar -xf linux-5.0.4.tar.xz